howard-tzw/vue-select/docs/docs/guide/css.md

 ## Dark Mode Example

-Without writing any CSS yourself, you can completely customize the look and feel of Vue Select through the use of CSS variables.
+Without writing any CSS yourself, you can completely customize the look and feel of Vs Vue3 Select through the use of CSS variables.
 In this example, we adjust the colors of the component to match for a dark mode application.

 In this case, the variables are scoped to only this implementation of the